 If we look at the education system as an example, the implication is that the person ‘engaged’ is an integral and essential part of a process, brought into the act because of care and commitment.
 By extension, engagement implies enabling parents to take their place alongside educators in the schooling of their children, fitting together their knowledge of children, teaching and learning, with teachers’ knowledge.

 The power of genuine engagement

-With genuine parent engagement, possibilities are created for the structure of schooling to be flattened, power and authority to be shared by educators and parents, and the agenda being served to be mutually determined and mutually beneficial.
+Genuine community engagement creates possibilities for flattening the school structure, sharing power and authority with educators and parents, and ensuring the agenda is mutually determined and beneficial.

 Could the same hold true for other groups?
 Constituent or community groups, boards, and perhaps in more enlightened workplaces, employee or staff groups?
 What about customer engagement?